Tanushri10/fraud-detection/README.md

 Credit Card Fraud Detection
-This project aims to detect fraudulent transactions using machine learning techniques on a highly imbalanced dataset.
-It demonstrates data preprocessing, visualization, model building, evaluation, and saving the model for future use.

-📁 Project Structure
-bash
-Copy
-Edit
-creditcard-fraud-detection/
-├── data/
-│   └── creditcard.csv           # Raw dataset
-├── model/
-│   ├── model.py                 # Script to train and save the model
-│   ├── predict.py               # Script to load model and predict new inputs
-│   ├── fraud_model.pkl          # Saved trained model
-│   └── scaler.pkl               # Saved MinMaxScaler
-├── visualization/
-│   └── visualize.py             # Data visualization and exploration
-├── README.md                    # Project documentation
-📊 Dataset
-Source: Kaggle Credit Card Fraud Detection Dataset

-Description: The dataset contains transactions made by European cardholders in September 2013.
-It has 284,807 transactions with 492 frauds (0.172%).

-Features: Time, Amount, 28 anonymized PCA features (V1 to V28), and Class (target: 0 = Not Fraud, 1 = Fraud)

-⚙️ Technologies Used
-Python

-Pandas, NumPy

-Scikit-learn

-Matplotlib, Seaborn

-Joblib

-🧼 Data Preprocessing
-Dropped duplicate entries

-Normalized Amount and Time using MinMaxScaler

-Stratified train-test split (80:20) to preserve fraud ratio

-Stored the scaler as scaler.pkl for deployment

-📊 Data Visualization
-Using matplotlib and seaborn, we visualized:

-Class Imbalance

-Transaction Amounts and Time (fraud vs non-fraud)

-Correlation heatmap of features

-These plots helped identify the data distribution and relationships among features.

-🤖 Model Building
-Algorithm: Random Forest Classifier

-Trained on preprocessed data to classify transactions

-Model was saved as fraud_model.pkl using joblib

-Evaluation metrics: Confusion matrix, precision, recall, f1-score

-📈 Results
-The Random Forest model performs well on the imbalanced dataset, especially in precision and recall for the fraud class.

-Visualization and processing steps make the model interpretable and production-ready.

-✅ Conclusion
-This project highlights the complete pipeline of solving a real-world fraud detection problem using supervised learning—from data preprocessing and EDA to model training and deployment preparation.
-Future enhancements can include:

-Anomaly detection techniques

-Real-time fraud detection with streaming data

-Model explainability (e.g., SHAP, LIME)
+This project explores fraud detection using machine learning techniques on real-world credit card transaction data.
+It walks through essential steps such as data preprocessing, visualization, model training, and evaluation.

+📊 Dataset Overview
+Source: Kaggle - Credit Card Fraud Detection

+Size: 284,807 transactions

+Fraud Cases: Only 492 (highly imbalanced)

+Features: Anonymized PCA components, Time, Amount, and Class (target)

+🔍 What We Did
+1. Data Processing
+Cleaned data by removing duplicates and missing values

+Scaled important features like Time and Amount to normalize their ranges

+Split the dataset while maintaining class proportions using stratified sampling

+2. Visualization
+Plotted class distribution to highlight imbalance

+Explored transaction patterns by Time and Amount for fraud vs. non-fraud

+Used a heatmap to analyze correlations between all features

+3. Model Building
+Built a classification model using Random Forest

+Focused on performance metrics suited for imbalanced data (Precision, Recall, F1-score)

+Saved the trained model and scaler for reuse

+✅ Outcomes
+The final model provides a solid baseline for detecting fraudulent transactions in an imbalanced setting.
+This project demonstrates the importance of preprocessing and thoughtful evaluation when working with sensitive, real-world datasets like financial fraud.